Spectral and Energy Efficiency Trade-Offs in Cellular Networks: Introduction

 \section{Introduction}

-\bstctlcite{IEEEbibChanges:BSTcontrol} \IEEEPARstart{T}{he} explosion of data traffic in wireless networks over the last years with billions of daily mobile users, along with the required exponential growing scale of infrastructure, undoubtedly leads to the rapid increase of energy consumption, despite the technology innovations that allow most of the system components to consume less power clearly cannot keep pace with these changes.
-In this direction, although today's systems are mainly designed for optimal capacity with high target values for system throughput and spectral efficiency (SE), the operators are gradually showing more interest in improving their energy efficiency (EE).
-On the one hand, the motivation behind this transition is apparently the need to limit the electricity bill that represents a large portion of their operational expenditure (OPEX).
-Furthermore, from an equally important perspective, the rising concerns among the authorities and the general public for global warming and environmental protection urge the design of systems with improved EE and less greenhouse gas emissions, a paradigm shift that could directly benefit the green footprint of other energy-intensive industry sectors as well, through so-called smart technologies, including for instance smart energy grids, buildings and transportation control.
+\IEEEPARstart{T}{he explosion} of data traffic in wireless networks in recent years with billions of daily mobile users, along with the corresponding exponential growth in infrastructure, has led to the rapid increase in the energy consumed by wireless networks.
+Technological innovations that solely allow the system components to consume less power clearly cannot keep pace with these changes.
+In this direction, although today's systems are mainly designed for optimal capacity with high target values for system throughput and spectral efficiency (SE), the operators are now showing greater interest in improving their energy efficiency (EE).
+The motivation behind this transition is the need to limit the electricity costs that represent a large portion of their operational expenditure (OPEX).
+Furthermore, from an equally important perspective, the rising concerns about global warming and environmental protection motivate the design of systems with improved EE and lower greenhouse gas emissions.
+This paradigm shift could directly benefit the EE of other energy-intensive sectors as well, through so-called smart technologies, including for instance smart energy grids, buildings and transportation control.